What’s your biggest challenge in managing a global team?

 The critical distinction between pre-tax and post-tax deductions is how they affect an employee’s paycheck, taxable income, and overall tax burden.
 Pre-tax deductions lower taxable income up front, whereas post-tax deductions directly impact an employee’s net pay.

 Employers deduct pre-tax deductions (e.g., contributions to retirement plans, health insurance, or an FSA) from an employee’s gross income before income taxes are calculated.
-These deductions decrease the amount of taxable income, which lowers the employee’s tax liability.
+These deductions decrease the amount of taxable income, which lowers the employee’s tax liability

 Conversely, post-tax deductions are subtracted from an employee’s pay after income taxes and other withholdings (e.g., Medicare and Social Security tax) are applied.
 These deductions don’t typically reduce an employee’s taxable income, meaning they won’t directly impact the employee’s tax burden.
 Examples of post-tax deductions include union dues, charitable contributions, and other wage garnishments (e.g., child support and tax liens).